 (1) SAT $\in NP$ Take satisfying assignments as polynomial certificates for the satisfiability of a formula.
 (2) SAT is hard for NP Proof by reduction from the word problem for NTMs.
-Markus Krötzsch, 8th Nov 2017 Complexity Theory slide 19 of 26 Towards More NP-Complete Problems Starting with Sat, one can readily show more problems P to be NP-complete, each time performing two steps: - (1) Show that $P \in NP$ - (2) Find a known NP-complete problem P' and reduce $P' \leq_p P$ Thousands of problem have now been shown to be NP-complete.
+Further NP-complete Problems Markus Krötzsch, 4th Nov 2019 Complexity Theory slide 20 of 26 Towards More NP-Complete Problems Starting with S{AT}, one can readily show more problems P to be NP-complete, each time performing two steps: - (1) Show that $P \in NP$ - (2) Find a known NP-complete problem P' and reduce $P' \leq_p P$ Thousands of problem have now been shown to be NP-complete.
+(See Garey and Johnson for an early survey) Markus Krötzsch, 4th Nov 2019 Complexity Theory slide 21 of 26 Towards More NP-Complete Problems Starting with S{AT}, one can readily show more problems P to be NP-complete, each time performing two steps: - (1) Show that $P \in NP$ - (2) Find a known NP-complete problem P' and reduce $P' \leq_p P$ Thousands of problem have now been shown to be NP-complete.
 (See Garey and Johnson for an early survey) In this course: